 to Judo in 1995.
 The Judo Information

-Site at JudoInfo.com and the Judo Forum at JudoForum.com have helped millions of visitors learn about Judo.
-The Judo Information Site has established itself as the most highly
+Site at JudoInfo.com and the influential discussion forum at JudoForum.com helped millions of visitors learn about Judo.
+The Judo Information Site established itself as the most highly

 has contributed to martial arts books, and has had articles published